eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - **Exaggerate by** : Sets a constant scaling factor
 - **Draw with constant size when zoomed out**: Increases vehicle size (relative to road network) and thereby keeps them visible when zooming out
-It is also possible to scale the size of the vehicle according it's attributes.
+It is also possible to scale the size of the vehicle according its attributes.
 - **Scale size**: Selects scaling by a given attribute (i.e. speed).
 The user may configure a table of scaling factors corresponding to a list of numerical values (with automatic interpolation).
 This works similar to color interpolation.

 ### Textual annotations